zmh/simply-jekyll/about.md

 content-type: eg
 ---

-As of now, I am a programmer with expertise in System Programming (especially C++), who is also interested in Computer Graphics, Compiler Design, and Some Embedded Systems. [[Here::https://github.com/raghuveerdotnet]] is my coding scratchpad if you are interested.
+As of now I am a programmer with expertise in System Programming (especially C++), who is also interested in Computer Graphics, Compiler Design, and Some Embedded Systems. [[Here::https://github.com/raghuveerdotnet]] is my coding scratchpad if you are interested.

 Over the course of time, I have developed interest in many things including cognitive science, mathematics, and philosophy; and my personal penchant is to one day create a software system that I call the CogShell (Short for the  Cognitive Shell[[See my writeup on it: [here](/posts/cogshell)::rsn]]): A highly interconnnected software toolkit with all the essential tools to support thought continuity through tacit object permanance.